jmsole/OpenTypeDesignVariationAxisTags/Proposals/Glyph_Extension_Axis/ProposalSummary.md

 **Valid numeric range:** Any negative, zero or positive value.

-**Scale interpretation:** Starting with 0 as the glyph in its ‘normal’ state, any increase or decrease should represent the delta of that change in per-mille-of-em of the advanced width.
+**Scale interpretation:** Starting with 0 as the glyph in its ‘normal’ state after all other axes have been applied, any increase or decrease should represent the delta applied to the advanced width in font units.

 **Recommended or required ‘Regular’ value:** 0